Spain during World War I: Effects of war

 The German submarine next to the merchant ship Roma, also German, in the port of Cartagena.
 The visit of the submersible on June 21, 1916, endangered Spanish neutrality in the Great War.
 It is estimated that German submarines caused losses of between 139,000 and 250,000 tons in the Spanish merchant fleet.
-Four German submarines were interned in Spain (the in La Coruña, the in Cartagena, the in Santander and in Cádiz) and two others, visited Spanish ports, one of them, the aforementioned U-35, transporting to Cartagena a letter from the Kaiser to the King.
+Four German submarines were interned in Spain (the in La Coruña, the in Cartagena, the in Santander and in Cádiz) and two others visited Spanish ports, one of them, the aforementioned U-35, transporting to Cartagena a letter from the Kaiser to the King.

 Though it remained one of the few neutral countries in mainland Europe, Spain was still affected by the conflict in a variety of ways.

 Economically Spain experienced both positive and negative consequences from the war.
 Spanish maritime trade was significantly impacted by German U-boat campaigns, with an estimated 100 lives and 66 ships lost to submarines.
 Though Spanish industry in the north and the east of the country expanded as demand rose among the warring powers for Spanish goods, the inflow of capital produced inflation.
 Furthermore, imports dropped, and this combination exacerbated the poverty of the rural areas and the south.
 The growing poverty intensified internal migration to the industrial areas, and the railway system was unable to bear the increased demand.
 Spain experienced a scarcity in food commodities.
 The shortage of basic commodities became known as the crisis de subsistencias.
 In 1915, food riots erupted in some cities, and in December 1915, the government resigned, to be replaced by a Liberal government under Figueroa.

-In July 1916, the two main trade unions, the socialist Unión General de Trabajadores and the anarchosyndicalist Confederación Nacional del Trabajo, joined forces to put pressure on the Liberal government.
+In July 1916, the two main trade unions, the socialist Unión General de Trabajadores and the anarcho-syndicalist Confederación Nacional del Trabajo, joined forces to put pressure on the Liberal government.
 In March 1917, they even threatened to start a general strike.
 Their example inspired military officers to form unions of their own, the juntas de defensa.
 The officers' goal was to prevent the passage of the Bill of Military Reform tabled in the Cortes in 1916, that sought to professionalise the military by introducing intellectual and physical tests as prerequisites for promotions; the ultimate goal being a reduction in the size of the bloated officers corps.
 The juntas de defensa demanded that promotions and pay increases continue to be based strictly on seniority.